Hormone Replacement Therapy for Women

 What is Hormone Replacement Therapy?

-To determine if you are a candidate for HRT, schedule a consultation with our trained practitioner who specializes in hormone therapy.
+Hormone Replacement Therapy (HRT) is designed to restore hormones to optimal levels in the body.
+This treatment is recommended for women experiencing symptoms or conditions related to imbalanced sex hormones or thyroid disorders.
+To determine if you are a candidate for HRT, schedule a consultation with Kaitlin Aulie.
 She will assess your current health and medical history, review your symptoms and goals, and perform lab tests to develop a comprehensive treatment plan to restore hormone balance.
-Treatment may include pellet therapy, nutraceuticals, diet and exercise plans, and more.
+Treatment may include pellet therapy, peptide therapy, nutraceuticals and more.

 What is Perimenopause?

-- Night Sweats
+- Hot flashes or Night Sweats

 - Sleep Problems